ArtDoctor/ArtDoctor/README.md

 - 👋 Hi, I’m @ArtDoctor
 - 👀 I’m interested in Computational Physics, Game Development and Machine Learning
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently learning C# and python
 - 📫 How to reach me: ArtDoctorka@gmail.com / @AshPhD in Telegram